HR Leading with Persuasion

 When the options are equal, we tend to be risk averse when the problem is framed in terms of gains (Plan A), and risk seeking when the problem is framed in terms of losses (Plan D).

-So, what's the most effective way to frame a proposal to persuade someone to buy into it?
-The key is to not only emphasize what they will gain if they accept the proposal, but also to emphasize what they will lose if they don't!
-Most people only try to explain the gains that might be made, but it's what could be lost that's really the more persuasive element of the argument.
+So, what’s the most effective way for HR to frame a proposal to persuade stakeholders to buy in?
+The key is to not only emphasize what they will gain if they accept the proposal, but also to emphasize what they will lose if they don’t!
+Most people only try to explain the gains that might be made, but it’s what could be lost that’s really the more persuasive element of the argument.

+The rest of this article’s six persuasion principles are drawn from Robert Cialdini’s research, which in turn drew from various other bodies of research.
 Numerous studies have shown that people possess an almost obsessive need to be consistent.
 Once committed to a decision, we are almost compelled to act in ways which are consistent to that commitment.
-If you can create a public scenario, such as in a meeting for example, whereby you can get a group or a person within a group to make an active verbal or written commitment, especially in a public setting with other people in attendance, your chances of compliance by the group or person are increased dramatically.
+If Human Resources can create a public scenario, such as in a meeting for example, whereby you can get a group or a person within a group to make an active verbal or written commitment, especially in a public setting with other people in attendance, your chances of compliance by the group or person are increased dramatically.

 It has also been shown that people feel indebted to a person who has performed a thoughtful or helpful act which is unintended.
 This does not mean you have to be a toady or sycophant.
 If you genuinely give from the heart without expecting something in return, the receiving person's gratitude will naturally follow.
 Regardless of how we are perceived, or how other people perceive us, you can't build bridges if you throw stones at the people you need to work on them with you, can you?
 It's about team building, not team breaking.

-To persuade people, you need to interject accounts of the positive reactions of other people to your proposal at every possible opportunity that presents itself to you.
-In fact, it's even more influential if can get other members of your staff to spread the word as well.
-It's like spreading a rumour, only in this case it's the positive buzz about your proposal.
-It's similar to the gentle nudge of a snowball down the slope of a hill as you watch it grow in both size and momentum.
+To win credibility to persuade colleagues, Human Resource pros need to sprinkle stories of the positive reactions of other people to your proposal at every possible opportunity that presents itself to you.
+In fact, it’s even more influential if can get other members of your staff to spread the word as well.
+It’s like spreading a rumor, only in this case it’s the positive buzz about your proposal.
+It’s similar to the gentle nudge of a snowball down the slope of a hill as you watch it grow in both size and momentum.

 We all have met those people who have made us sigh with annoyance when they pretentiously engage in name dropping.
 And, in a sense, this is exactly what you should do also, except without being obnoxious and snooty about it.
 You could simply say in a casual manner, 'You know, I just happened to mention this to the V.P. of finance the other day, and she seemed really enthusiastic about this proposal.'